rchakode/realopinsight/doc/sphinx/source/tutorials/tutorial-zabbix.rst

 ==========================================================
-Tutorial: using RealOpInsight with Zabbix
+Tutorial: Using RealOpInsight with Zabbix
 ==========================================================
 This tutorial shows how to use RealOpInsight with Zabbix.